renesas-rz/rzv_ai_sdk/Q09_crack_segmentation/README.md

 ### Instruction
 1. On Board terminal, go to the `tvm` directory of the rootfs.
-    - For RZ/V2L and RZ/V2H
+    - For RZ/V2L
     ```sh
     cd /home/root/tvm/
     ```
-    - For RZ/V2N
+    - For RZ/V2H and RZ/V2N
     ```sh
     cd /home/weston/tvm/
+    su # To change user to root.
     ```
+    >**Note:** Root previlage is required to access root owned hardware devices the application use.
+Run `exit` to end the root user mode.

 2. Run the application.

-    For RZ/V2L and RZ/V2H
     - For USB Camera Mode
     ```sh
     ./crack_segmentation USB
     ```
-    - For MIPI Camera Mode
+    - For MIPI Camera Mode [RZ/V2L only]
     ```sh
     ./crack_segmentation MIPI
     ```